adventuretc/Spicetify-HideImages-Extension/readme.md

 - the "popular tracks" on artist pages.
 - the "Playlists" tab of the Search page.
 - in the Home page's "Recently played" section if a _single track_ appears, it is not hidden even though the containing album is supposed to be hidden.

-There are no blocked images by default but you can import a default set of blocked images by importing the `default blocklist (importable at will).json` file in the extension's settings.

 ## How to install: